When Is Abuse Of Power A Crime? Supreme Court Answer May Come In 'Bridgegate' Scandal

 Christie, uncharacteristically, did not.

-Inside the court chamber, Kelly's lawyer, Jacob Roth, argued that his client did not benefit personally from the lane closures and she therefore committed no crime.
+Inside the court chamber, Kelly's lawyer, Jacob Roth, argued that his client did not benefit personally from the lane closures and therefore committed no crime.
 Nor, he said, had she diverted any public resources for private use.

 "Why isn't it a private use to benefit the defendants politically?" asked Justice Ruth Bader Ginsburg.
 Roth responded that if an employee lies on an expense report, she is cheating the government of money, whereas here the "deceit" was the defendants' lie about why the lanes were closed and the fake study they ordered to cover their tracks.